cjennison/photo-frame/README.md

      ```

 2. **Media Not Loading**:
-   - Ensure Azure SAS token is valid and has the correct permissions.
+   - Ensure Azure Connection string is valid and has the correct permissions.
    - Verify network connectivity.

 ---

-For further assistance, please reach out to the repository maintainer.